kasattack567/Computer-Science/README.md

 making the fewest cuts to the chocolate bars.
 Return -1 if there is no solution.

 # Task
 Write a program to distribute chocolate so that you make as few cuts as possible.
-We are more interested in solutions that get close to the minimum than those that take an exponential amount of time.